iannisproto/portfolio1/compositions.md

 				<header class="major">
 					<h3>Examination Composition</h3>
 				</header>
 				<p>This is the composition I worked on for my music course prebac.
-The criterias were only that it had to be about three to eight minutes long and be structured using song structures we've studied in class.
+The criterias were only that it had to be about two to eight minutes long and be structured using song structures we've studied in class.
 I made my using the cloud-based digital audio workstation Bandlab.</p>
 				<ul class="actions">
 					<li><a href="compositions/examination-composition.html" class="button">View song</a></li>
 				</ul>